-Overdose Of UV Radiation
+- Overdose Of UV Radiation

+For those of you that are just experiencing a rash caused by a tanning bed or tanning salon, this is the most likely cause.
 Most rashes are caused by basically overdoing it on the tanning bed, and you skin is receiving more UV radiation than it can generally handle, this causes what is called an overdose on your skin, because you skin, or more specifically the melanin on the skin, can’t absorb the radiation coming from the tanning bed fast enough – the excess causes the rash that appears on your skin.

 This is another common cause of tanning bed rash.
 The heat and the hot light from the tanning bed quickly dries out your skin.
 This can cause a rash and is also a common cause of the itching on the skin that can you sometimes get after using tanning beds.

-Light Sensitivity Disorder
+- Light Sensitivity Disorder